CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 February-March: Statement drafting, review, and delivery.
 Tenant communication and dispute response.

-The effective reconciliation season spans November through April — six months, not three.
-Staffing planning that only accounts for February and March misses the November-January preparation work that determines whether February and March go smoothly.
+The effective reconciliation season spans November through April (six months, not three).
+Staffing planning that only covers February and March misses the November-January prep work that determines whether those months go smoothly.

 Workload Estimation by Portfolio Size